 They don't want to save the planet, they just want to complain about everything because they are miserable.

-Ok_Possibility_4354 | 7 hours ago
+Ok_Possibility_4354 | a month ago

 Doomerism is actually a term used to describe people reacting correctly to an insane situation.
 Calling them doomed for reacting correctly is actually quite comical when you think about it